OlivierSamin1/AI4Devs-Final-Project/prompts.md

 **Prompt 5**:
 You dockerized only the backend, I want the whole project dockeriezd, so it means also the front end.
 Update all the files @03_final_project.md and the repo @implementation_steps

+20250417
+---
+All the documentation has been generated and I am in the implementation steps (I forgot to copy my previous prompts):

+**Prompt 1**:
+You are a senior software engineer with strong knowledge of best practices in front end and backend. check the file @01c_Web_Application.md and follow the instructions in @on-going-step.md and apply them.
+If you have any doubt just ask questions

+**Prompt 2**:
+you are a senior software engineer with a strong knowledge in backend, frontend, react and python.
+You know how to apply all the best practices.
+You have a strong knowledge in docker and raspberry pi.
+My actual project is deployed on a raspberry pi 4.
+I can ping it on jarvis.localhost.
+Here is the following behaviour I expect:
+1. when no docker container is launch on my raspberry pi 4 I should not have access to my project from my raspberry pi with local IP 192.168.1.129 nor via jarvis.localhost.
+2. when I launch my containers I expect to get access to my project trhough jarvis.localhost

+The actual behaviour is as follow:
+1. when no containers are lauched I have access to my project through 192.1681.129
+2. when containers are launched I do not have access to my project through jarvis.localhost

+I know that in the corresponding nginx file it is setup as localhost and not jarvis.localhost.

+Fix this